-MS explained that the electronic parts of a music piece generally need a semantic representation, such as a drawing of the resulting sounds (Fig. 13).
+MS explained that the electronic parts of a piece generally need a semantic representation, such as a drawing of the resulting sounds (Figure 11c).
 We compared a published version of one of his earlier works [26] to his current notation.
-Today, he has to recopy these sounds manually, but he wants to move smoothly back and forth between either form, as an electronic patch in OpenMusic or on paper.
+Today, he has to recopy these sounds manually, but he wants to be able to move smoothly back and forth between either form: electronic patches in OpenMusic and paper.